Logo of Institute of Clinical Hypnotherapy that offers Coaching and Psychotherapy Courses

 5. SOFT SEA

-We have detailed step-by-step guides for each of these models on the ICHARS blogs.
+Additionally, you can find comprehensive step-by-step guides for each of these models on the ICHARS blogs.

 Primarily Coaching is all about working with present and future.
 It is more outcome-focused with emphasis on identifying and applying the plan of action to achieve the desired outcome.